techgnosis/tanzu-gitops/README.md

 ### Concourse
 Concourse is a container workflow tool commonly used for "CI/CD".
 Container workflow tools are the "glue" to connect pieces of the software delivery chain together.
 In this repo it is used to validate a git commit before telling Tanzu Build Service to build that commit and begin its lifecycle.
 Validation consists of running tests and checkstyle with maven but could be as in-depth as your organization requires.

-### Argo Rollouts
-Argo Rollouts is a K8s controller that provides Blue/Green and Canary deploys with metrics analysis.
-Argo Rollouts provides a `Rollout` resource that is used in leiu of a standard `Deployment` resource.

 ### spring-petclinic
 [spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.